Updated September 8, 2025

 On the clichéd side but having cheese fondue in Zurich felt like the thing to do.
 The fondue is woven into the country’s social fabric.
 For generations, people created cheese fondue during the colder months by blending the two key staples of cheese and bread.
 Today, it’s at the heart of social gatherings, accompanied by conversation and white wine pairings.

 On the walking tour, I met another solo traveller who was game to share a cheese fondue.
 We asked our guide for recommendations and he was quick to suggest Swiss Chuchi.
-I’m glad we went; it was an excellent choice.
+It was an excellent choice.
 The Traditionelles Waadtländer Fondue, made with four kinds of cheese, white wine, cherry liquor, and garlic, was delectable.

 Attached to the Adler Hotel in the back streets of the Altstadt, Swiss Chuchi is at Rosengasse 10.
 The nearest tram stop is Rudolf-Brun-Brücke.